carls113/RCAC-temp-hpc-exchange/docs/source/week2/applications.rst

    our own conda environment to install `numpy` for ourselves.

-   Run these two lines of code to create the environment and then activate it:
+   Run these three lines of code to create the environment, activate it, and then run our example:

    .. code-block::